whiteblackitty/SQLCipher-Password-Cracker-OpenCL/README.md

 **PBKDF2-noHMAC-SHA1--AES-256-CBC** encrypted SQLite database (**SQLCipher v2** standard) password bruteforcing using OpenCL and Python.
 The code here is for cracking **password which only consists of fixed-length hex chars**, but can be easily adapted for universal use.
 This repository is the result of many developers' effort.

+**Warning**: This repository is only for studies on computer safety, anyone who use it illegally should bear the responsibility of their own.

 Installation
 =============